-As at 31 December 2019 and 31 December 2018 the Company holds 1% in JSC GK Etalon, but the Company is exposed to variable returns from its involvement with the entity and has the ability to affect those returns through its power over other subsidiaries owning remaining 99% in the subsidiary.
+As at 31 December 2020 and 31 December 2019 the Company holds 26,16% and 1% in JSC GK Etalon respectively, but the Company is exposed to variable returns from its involvement with the entity and has the ability to affect those returns through its power over other subsidiaries owning the remaining 73,84% and 99% in the subsidiary at each reporting date.

-The fair value of investments in subsidiaries at 31 December 2019 and 31 December 2018 was assessed by an independent appraiser.
+The fair value of investments in subsidiaries at 31 December 2020 and 31 December 2019 was assessed by an independent appraiser.
 The fair value hierarchy of investments in subsidiaries belongs to Level 3 as a fair value measurement uses unobservable inputs that require significant adjustment.

 To determine the fair value of investments in subsidiaries, the independent appraiser projected cash flows from development projects and objects completely constructed and owned by the respective subsidiaries.
 These cash flows were adjusted by the fair value of other assets and liabilities controlled by those subsidiaries, and minority interest, where applicable and discounted at an-applicable, risk-adjusted rate.
+The fair value has been reduced by the payables of the subsidiaries towards the Company.
+The provision made against loans from subsidiaries as described in Note 10 has therefore resulted in a corresponding increase in the fair value of investments in subsidiaries at 31 December 2020.